redkite-labs/RedKiteCms/docs/book/install-redkite-cms.md

 **http://example.com.local**.

 RedKite CMS will handle a data folder called **http://example.com**, ignoring the suffix.
-When you will deploy your site from your computer to the remote server, you just need to transfer the folder which matches the remote site name host you are working on.
+When you  deploy your site from your computer to the remote server, you just need to transfer the folder which matches the remote site name host you are working on.

 ### Permissions
-RedKite CMS requires that the **app** and **web/upload** folders must be writable by the web server.
+RedKite CMS requires that the **app** and **web/upload** folders be writable by the web server.
 At [Symfony website](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup)
 you will find a comprehensive section explaining this part of the configuration in detail.